 Place in the magnetic rack to allow the beads to be captured by the magnet.

-Remove the fluid.
+Remove the fluid by aspiration for a small number of samples, pour off the liquid if many samples.

 NOTE: With a large number of samples, removing all the fluid purely by aspiration can be problematic, as the beads in the first sample may be dried out before the last sample is finished, this increases background.
 Washing can be expedited by pouring off the fluid from all samples at once whilst on the magnet.
 They should be left a little longer on the magnet before pouring and the small amount of fluid that remains has to be aspirated away but, overall, it means less time on the magnet and without fluid.
 In this way, it is possible to do 24 or more extractions quickly.

-Block with 200 µL bead buffer, 10 µL 20 mg/mL glycogen, and 2.5 µL 5 mg/mL tRNA, 20 minutes rotating end over end at moderate speed at room temperature, to keep the beads in suspension.

-Remove the fluid as step 4.9.3.

-Wash, as the steps in 4.10.
+Block with 200 µL bead buffer, 10 µL 20 mg/mL glycogen, and 2.5 µL 5 mg/mL tRNA, 20 min rotating end over end at moderate speed at room temperature.
+The rotation is to keep the beads in suspension.
+Once the blocking is complete remove the fluid as steps 4.8.2 to 4.8.4 and wash again, as the steps in 4.7.

 Resuspend the beads in the sample.
-Incubate the beads with the RNA sample at room temperature with rotation for 30 min.
+Incubate at room temperature with rotation for 30 min.

-During the incubation prepare a fresh 1.5 mL tube for each sample to receive the purified nsRNA eluted at step 4.20.3: add 1/10 volume (≈10 µL) of 3 M Sodium acetate pH 5.3 and 20 µg glycogen, and spin briefly to ensure the contents are at the bottom of the tube.
+During the incubation prepare a fresh 1.5 mL tube for each sample add 1/10 volume (≈10 µL) of 3 M Sodium acetate pH 5.3 and 20 µg glycogen, and spin ≈ 100 x g for 3 s.
 Store in a rack until needed.

-Remove the unbound RNA from the beads, as step 4.9.
-You can transfer the unbound RNA into a fresh tube if you wish to process the nsRNA-depleted sample, but the salts and SDS make it very difficult to purify.

-Wash the beads, as 4.10 with vortexing, for a minimum of 3 to a maximum of 5 times.
+Remove the unbound RNA from the beads, as steps 4.7.2 to 4.7.4.
+The unbound RNA can be persevered in a fresh tube, but the salts and SDS make it very difficult to purify.
+Then wash the beads, as 4.7 with vortexing, for a minimum of 3 to a maximum of 5 times.

 After the final wash take special care to aspirate all the liquid; return to each tube and aspirate the dregs of the buffer once more.

-Elute the RNA.

-Add 50 µL of freshly prepared 0.7 M β-mercaptoethanol (βME) (1/20 dilution of the commercially supplied stock solution).
-Vortex and spin briefly, as steps 4.10.2 and 4.10.3.
-Place the slurry in the magnetic rack and pipette the RNA solution into the 1.5 mL centrifuge tube prepared in step 4.16.
+To Elute the RNA add 50 µL of freshly prepared 0.7 M β-mercaptoethanol (βME) to the beads (1/20 dilution of the commercially supplied stock solution).
+Vortex and spin briefly, as steps 4.7.1 and 4.7.2.
+Place the slurry in the magnetic rack and pipette the RNA containing solution into the 1.5 mL centrifuge tube prepared in step 4.10.

-Elute once more as step 4.20 to recover residual RNA from the beads and add the eluted sample to the tube containing the first elution from these beads.
+Elute once more as step 4.13 to recover residual RNA from the beads and add the eluted sample to the tube containing the first elution from these beads.

-Remove residual beads from the eluted RNA by placing the sample back in the magnetic rack and transferring the sample to a fresh, low binding 0.5 mL centrifuge tube.
+Remove residual beads from the eluted RNA by placing the sample back in the magnetic rack and transferring the fluid to a fresh, low binding 0.5 mL centrifuge tube.

 Mix the sample and then precipitate the nsRNA by adding 2.5 x volumes (280 µL) of ethanol and mix once more.
-Leave for 1 h to overnight at -20 °C. Spin in a pre-chilled centrifuge (4 °C) 20 min at maximum speed (at least 13,000 g).
+Leave for 1 h to overnight at -20 °C. Spin in a pre-chilled centrifuge (4 °C) 20 min at maximum speed (at least 13,000 x g).

-Wash thoroughly with 70 % ethanol at -20 oC.
+Wash thoroughly with 200 µL 70 % ethanol at -20 oC.
 As residual βME will inhibit downstream applications, spin at every step to remove as much of the dregs as possible; at the end the sample should not smell of βME.

-Re-dissolve in 10-20 µL of DEPC-treated 1 x TE with the equivalent of 0.005 µL SUPERase-In.
+Re-dissolve in 10-20 µL of DEPC-treated 1 x TE with the equivalent of 0.005 µL RNase inhibitor.
 All subsequent stages should be performed on ice.

 Measure the RNA concentration and purity.